 Dr. Brian Mc Enery is an independent research scientist and former Army Officer.
 He joined the Defence Forces of Ireland in 1973 and was commissioned into the Infantry Corps in 1975.
 He completed a honours B.Sc.
 Degree in Mathematics and Mathematical Physics at University College Galway in 1977.
 During his army career he served mainly in the Eastern Command, and served with the 52nd Infantry Battalion in UNIFIL, South Lebanon in 1982/83.
 Following his retirement from the Defence Forces in 1985, he resumed his academic studies in the Mathematical Physics department at University College Cork (UCC), and was awarded a Ph.D. in computational mathematics in 1990.
 He continued to lecture and conduct research at UCC until 1991.
 Since then, Dr. Mc Enery has been investigating the many practical applications of Maharishi’s Vedic Science.
 Included in this investigation has been a comprehensive review of the natural law based technologies of consciousness, especially the research on the effectiveness of coherence creating groups in conflict prevention and resolution.

 Dr. David R. Leffler received his Ph.D. from The Union Institute in Cincinnati, Ohio where he did his doctoral research on the topic of Invincible Defence Technology.
 His other academic degrees include: a B.A. in Education and an M.A. in the Science of Creative Intelligence from Maharishi University of Management in Fairfield, Iowa and an M.M. in Education from New Mexico State University at Las Cruces.
-David was a member of the U.S. Air Force for eight years.
+David was a member of the U.S. Air Force for nine years.
 He has given presentations on Invincible Defence Technology at the Russian Air Force Academy, The Russian Academy of Sciences, and defence-related institutions in the U.S.A.
 Dr. Leffler is a founding member of the Center for Advanced Military Science (CAMS) at Maharishi University of Management.